-The Way of Continuing Creation says that western science and reason have taught us to see that more and more bad events are natural, and fewer and fewer are perpetrated bad events.
-Sickness is natural, not caused by evil spirits.
+Western science and reason have taught us to see more and more bad events as natural, and fewer and fewer are perpetrated.
+Sickness is not caused by evil spirits, it is natural.
 Hundred-year storms and floods are not caused by Poseidon and Thor, but by rare “tail events” in the bell-curved probability distribution that graphs the severity of storms….or by accelerating Global Warming.

 What constitutes suffering for humans may not be suffering for the Earth; e.g. a plague which could help the biosphere survive by reducing the excess human population that currently infests the Earth.

-G>O>D> is more invested in cosmic creation than in providing humans with lives that are free of suffering.
-From the point of G>O>D>, humans, are (likely) just one species on one planet among billions of planets.
+The Growing, Organizing, Direction is more invested in cosmic creation than in providing humans with lives that are free of suffering.
+From the widest galactic point of view, humans are just one species on one planet among billions of planets.

-The Architecture of Continuing Creation tells us — Everything does not happen for a reason.
+Continuing Creation (and common sense) tells us — Everything does not happen for a reason.
 God does not have a plan for each person.
 Is Continuing Creation even aware of each of us?
 No, not in the usual, person-to-person sense.
 There are strong forces of creative evolution at work, but the specific path it will take is, to a great extent, random.
-G>O>D> doesn’t even have a design plan for each species.
+Continuing Creatrion doesn’t even have a design plan for each species.
 That is why deer antlers and peacock tails are too big; so huge they are non-adaptive…. or more adaptive than they need to be, and in danger of becoming non-adaptive very quickly if the environment changes.

 How Does Psychic Pain (Mental Distress) Arise?